riqra/riqra-challenge/backend.md

 Basically a user should be able to login or signup, and start adding products to its shopping cart to finally make a purchase and receive an email notification with a summary.

-All the steps from signing up to making the purchase must be tested using a tool like [graphiql](https://github.com/graphql/graphiql) or [graphql-playground](https://github.com/prisma/graphql-playground).
+All the steps from signing up to making the purchase will be tested by us using a tool like [graphiql](https://github.com/graphql/graphiql) or [graphql-playground](https://github.com/prisma/graphql-playground).

 No UI needed.